scikit-image/euroscipy24-tutorial/tutorial/01_images_are_arrays.md

 ## Data types and image values

-In literature, one finds different conventions for representing image values:
+There are different conventions for representing image intensity values, the most common ones being:

 ```
   0 - 255   where  0 is black, 255 is white